inkarkat/git-extensions/hubcheats-vimdev.md

 `git init vim-PluginName`
 `git-writebackup-ingo-import ~/tmp/vim`
-- Backup and remove plugin files from ~/Unixhome/.vim/
+- Backup and remove plugin files from ~/Unixhome/.vim/ `runVimTests tests/[all.suite]` to verify that the tests haven't been broken by the conversion
 - Remove tests invocation from ~/Unixhome/.vim/tests/noninteractive.suite, add to ~/Unixhome/.vim/pack/ingo/start/noninteractive.suite
 `hub create -d "Plugin description from doc/*.txt"` `git opublish`